-When it is concluded by the >37 CFR< 1.47 applicant that >a non-signing<\\ inventor's conduct constitutes a refusal, all facts upon which that conclusion is based should be stated in an affidavit or declaration.
+When it is concluded by the >37 CFR< 1.47 applicant that >a non-signing< inventor's conduct constitutes a refusal, all facts upon which that conclusion is based should be stated in an affidavit or declaration.
 If there is documentary evidence to support facts alleged in the affidavit or declaration, such evidence should be submitted.
-Whenever>a non-signing<\\ inventor gives a reason for refusing to sign the application oath or declaration, that reason should be stated in the affidavit or declaration.
+Whenever>a non-signing< inventor gives a reason for refusing to sign the application oath or declaration, that reason should be stated in the affidavit or declaration.

-409.03(e) Statement of Last Known Address [R-11]
+409.03(e) Statement of Last Known Address [R-15]

-An application filed pursuant to >37 CFR< 1.47 must state the last known address of the >non-signing<\ inventor.
+An application filed pursuant to 37 CFR 1.47 must state the last known address of the non-signing inventor.
 That address should be the last known address at which the inventor customarily receives mail.
-See >MPEP< § 605.03.
-Ordinarily, the last known address will be the last known residence of the >non-signing<\ inventor. >A post office box is insufficient.<
+See MPEP § 605.03.
+Ordinarily, the last known address will be the last known residence of the non-signing inventor.
+A post office box is insufficient.

-Inasmuch as >a non-signing<\\ inventor is notified that an application pursuant to >37 CFR< § 1.47 has been filed on his or her behalf, other addresses at which the >non-signing<\ inventor may be reached should also be given.
+Inasmuch as a non-signing inventor is notified that an application pursuant to 37 CFR 1.47 has been filed on his or her behalf, other addresses at which the non-signing inventor may be reached should also be given.

-409.03(f) Proof of Proprietary Interest [R-11]
+409.03(f) Proof of Proprietary Interest [R-15]

-When an application is deposited pursuant to >37 CFR< § 1.47(b), the >37 CFR< § 1.47(b) applicant must prove that, as of the date the application is deposited in the Patent and Trademark Office, (1) the invention has been assigned to the applicant or (2) the inventor has agreed in writing to assign the invention to the applicant or (3) the applicant otherwise has sufficient proprietary interest in the subject matter to justify the filing of the application.
+When an application is deposited pursuant to 37 CFR 1.47(b), the 37 CFR 1.47(b) applicant must prove that, as of the date the application is deposited in the Patent and Trademark Office, (1) the invention has been assigned to the applicant or (2) the inventor has agreed in writing to assign the invention to the applicant or (3) the applicant otherwise has sufficient proprietary interest in the subject matter to justify the filing of the application.

 If the application has been assigned, a copy of the assignment (in the English language) must be submitted.
-The assignment must clearly indicate that the invention described in the >37 CFR< 1.47(b) application was assigned to the >37 CFR< 1.47(b) applicant prior to the date the application is deposited in the Patent and Trademark Office.
-An assignment of an application and any "reissue, division, or continuation of said application" does not itself establish an assignment of a continuation-in-part application.
-In re Gray, 115 USPQ 80 (Comm'r.
-Pat.
+The assignment must clearly indicate that the invention described in the 37 CFR 1.47(b) application was assigned to the 37 CFR 1.47(b) applicant prior to the date the application is deposited in the Patent and Trademark Office. >A statement under 37 CFR 3.73(b) by the assignee must also be submitted (see MPEP § 324).< An assignment of an application and any "reissue, division, or continuation of said application" does not itself establish an assignment of a continuation-in-part application.
+In re Gray, 115 USPQ 80 (Comm'r Pat.
 1956).
-An assignment to a >37 CFR< 1.47(b) applicant for the sole purpose of obtaining a filing date for a >37 CFR< 1.47(b) application is not considered an assignment within the meaning of 35 U.S.C.
-118 and >37 CFR< 1.47(b).
+An assignment to a 37 CFR 1.47(b) applicant for the sole purpose of obtaining a filing date for a 37 CFR 1.47(b) application is not considered an assignment within the meaning of 35 U.S.C.
+118 and 37 CFR 1.47(b).

-When an inventor has agreed in writing to assign an invention described in an application deposited pursuant to >37 CFR < i.47(b), a copy of that agreement should be submitted.
+When an inventor has agreed in writing to assign an invention described in an application deposited pursuant to 37 CFR 1.47(b), a copy of that agreement should be submitted.
 If an agreement to assign is dependent on certain specified conditions being met, it must be established by affidavit or declaration that those conditions have been met.
-A typical agreement to assign is an employment agreement where an employee (>non-signing<\ inventor) agrees to assign to his or her employer (§ 1.47(b) applicant) all inventions made during employment.
-When such an agreement is relied upon, it must be established by the affidavit or declaration of a person having first-hand knowledge of cts that the invention was made by the employee while employed by the § 1.47(b) applicant.
+A typical agreement to assign is an employment agreement where an employee (non-signing inventor) agrees to assign to his or her employer (>37 CFR< 1.47(b) applicant) all inventions made during employment.
+When such an agreement is relied upon, it must be established by the affidavit or declaration of a person having first-hand knowledge of the facts that the invention was made by the employee while employed by the >37 CFR< 1.47(b) applicant.